 “It’s more about bringing back happy memories with our families at this time of year.
 Back when I was just a little kid, I can still remember the afternoons patiently waiting for mom to come home from work because she would always bring snacks.
 Often, you guess it, com,” says Duyen, a 21-year-old student.
 “She would keep up with that routine for years, up until I was in secondary school at least.
 Now I still eat it, but because I buy it myself it’s just not the same.”

 Indeed, with its dragons and lanterns, and bundles of com, Fall might just be the most nostalgic season of the year in Vietnam: a time to play Trinh Cong Son‘s “Mùa Thu Hà Nội” (Autumn in Hanoi) and to munch on this subtly, sweet, iconic green grain.
 Now get to it and try some soon, for winter is sure to arrive before you even know it.

-All photos by Minh Anh.
+All photos taken by Minh-Anh.